-I recently saw a post on social media that urged people not to turn away older trick or treaters and that got me thinking.
-Do a lot of people think there is an age limit for trick or treating?
-What would be the reasons not to let teens trick or treat like younger kids?
-If you do let your teens trick or treat, what expectations should you set?
+I recently saw a post on social media that urged people not to turn away older trick-or-treaters and heard that some cities are going as far as to set age limits for trick-or-treating.
+So that got me thinking!
+Do a lot of people think there is an age limit for trick-or-treating?
+What would be the reasons not to let teens trick-or-treat like younger kids?
+And what, if any, expectations should you set if you let your teen trick-or-treat?

 A lot has changed since I was young.
 Back then I usually knew a couple of friends having small supervised gatherings at their house on Halloween.
 We’d wear silly costumes..or not because we were too cool.
 We’d eat junk food, flirt, and watch a scary movie until our 1-hour extended school-night curfew rolled around.
 Now, parents tend to not get home early enough to supervise such parties.